The 8 most comfortable men's walking shoes for travel

 If you want to bring a pair of shoes that are comfortable, portable, and suitable for workouts, these minimalist-style running sneakers are a great choice.
 Although they're designed to be trail-runners, a number of fans say they're sturdy enough for light road-running, and you can also use them for other types of workouts.
 Because of the minimalist design, they're lightweight and bulk-free, yet they offer more structure than full-on barefoot shoes.
 Constructed with flexible mesh and a grippy Vibram outsole, they're perfect for trips because you get the ultra-light benefits without having to train for a year to wear them safely.
 Do note, however, that like with any minimalist sneakers, you need to break them in first to avoid injury.

-Fans say: "Wearing the Merrells forces me to engage my core to stand up straighter and walk lighter, which is desirable as I get older.
+One reviewer says: "Wearing the Merrells forces me to engage my core to stand up straighter and walk lighter, which is desirable as I get older.
 I travel a lot, so I appreciate their lightness and flexibility—the pair packs smaller [than] any other single shoe I have.
 The rubber compound is very grippy yet surprisingly durable.
 I often wear them without socks, so it's good that they're easily washable."

 - Available sizes: 7 - 15

-2. The Best Sandals
+2. The sandals

 These lightweight men's Tevas are some of the best sandals for walking, largely due to their innovative soles that combine traction and toughness with a sleek, low-profile design.
 In short, they're strong and durable, yet they don't weigh a ton.
 They're also flexible, with fabric straps that bend and adjust easily, offering a great fit while also gliding on and off your feet with ease.
 They're meant to be amphibious, so you can wear them on both land and water, and the cushioned EVA footbed makes them comfy enough to walk around in all day.
 As a bonus, they're sold at a great price for the value.

-Fans say: "I wore these for a full day of activities with a lot of walking involved.
+One reviewer says: "I wore these for a full day of activities with a lot of walking involved.
 They didn't give me any blisters or discomfort like other shoes and sandals normally do.
 After about 3 months, they are still in good shape, and the wear and tear is minimal.
 I think these will last me quite some time."

 - Available sizes: 7 - 14